Gare Saint-Lazare

 A station at the heart of Parisian history

 Gare Saint-Lazare is a true railway heritage monument.
 Inaugurated in 1837, it is Paris’s oldest still-operating train station.
-At the time, it connected Paris to Saint-Germain-en-Laye, marking the beginning of a transportation revolution in France.
+At the time, it connected Paris to Saint-Germain-en-Laye, heralding a transport revolution in France.

 Art lovers won’t want to miss the Impressionist paintings immortalizing the station.
-Works by Monet, such as his famous series "La Gare Saint-Lazare," capture the light and energy of this legendary spot.
-One more reason to linger here!
+Works by Monet, such as his famous series “La Gare Saint-Lazare,” capture the light and energy of this legendary spot.
+Another reason to linger here!

 Destinations served: where to go from Saint-Lazare?